Quickstart: Create Advisor alerts on new recommendations by using Bicep

-This article shows you how to set up an alert for new recommendations from Azure Advisor using Bicep.
+This article shows you how to set up an alert for new recommendations from Azure Advisor by using Bicep.

 Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 It provides concise syntax, reliable type safety, and support for code reuse.
 Bicep offers the best authoring experience for your infrastructure-as-code solutions in Azure.